© Poon Wai Nang

 Whether you are enjoying the full Lap of Tasmania or only have time for a Hobart day trip, a visit to the Tasman Peninsula is a ‘must’ on your Tassie holiday.

-It only takes 90 minutes by car from Hobart and it provides a truly unique perspective of Tasmania.
+It only takes 90 minutes to get there by car from Hobart and it provides a truly unique perspective of Tasmania.

-Tasmanian Devils are a huge highlight, and a half-day spent wandering the iconic ruins of Port Arthur Historic Site is essential to fully understand Tasmania’s convict past.
+Tasmanian Devils are a huge highlight, and a half-day spent wandering the iconic ruins of Port Arthur Historic Site is essential to fully appreciate Tasmania’s convict past.

 But that’s just the start!
 Keep reading to find out more…